Michael-F-Ellis/htmltree/README.md

 ## Create and manipulate HTML and CSS from the comfort of Python
   * Easy to learn.
 Consistent, simple syntax.
-  * Over 70 predefined tag functions.
+  * 85 predefined tag functions.
   * Create HTML on the fly or save as static files.
   * Flexible usage and easy extension.
   * Run locally with CPython or as Javascript in the browser using Jacques De Hooge's [*Transcrypt™*](https://transcrypt.org/) Python to JS transpiler